nightroman/PowerShellTraps/PowerShell.exe/Switch-parameter-with-value/README.md

     .\Script1.ps1 -Option:True
 ```

-It turns out `True` or `False` cannot be converted to a switch value.
-This may
+It turns out strings `True` or `False` cannot be converted to a switch value.
-look strange because they are converted to `[bool]` fine:
+This may look strange because they are converted to `[bool]` fine:

 ```powershell
     [bool]'True'
 ```

 But `[switch]` (`[System.Management.Automation.SwitchParameter`) is not
-designed to be converted from a string, even from `True` or `False`.
+designed to be created from a string, even from `True` or `False`.

 The script *Test-2-command-works.ps1* uses the syntax which works: